google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 A good model for uninitialized memory is that there's an additional value that does not map to any concrete bit pattern (think of it as "byte value #257"), but can be introduced in the abstract machine in various ways, and makes _most_ values invalid.

-Any attempt to read uninitialized bytes as an integer will be UB, and the presence of this byte in non-padding locations is considered UB for most types.
-The exceptions to this all fall out of treating it as a property of the byte:
+Any attempt to read uninitialized bytes as a "type that cares about initializedness" will be UB, and the presence of this byte in non-padding locations is considered UB for most types.
+Most types care about initialized-ness; and the list of types that doesn't derives from treating initializedness as a property of the byte:

- - Zero-sized types do not care about initialized-ness, since they do not have bytes
+ - Zero-sized types do not care about initializedness, since they do not have bytes
- - Unions do not care about initialized-ness if they have a variant that does not care about initialized-ness
+ - Unions do not care about initializedness if they have a variant that does not care about initialized-ness
  - [`MaybeUninit<T>`] does not care about initializedness since it is internally a union of `T` and a zero-sized type.
  - `[MaybeUninit<T>; N]` [does not care about initializedness][arr-maybeuninit] since it doesn't have any bytes that care about initializedness